W1ll011/Data-Analysis-Projects/README.md

 ---
 ## Project 2: Ship Fuel Efficiency
-The primary aims for this project were to use the Kaggle dataset to check for correlation between fuel consumption and CO2 emission, check which ships produce most CO2, and any other parameters that may affect CO2 emission.
+The primary aims for this project were to use the Kaggle dataset to check for correlation between fuel consumption and CO2 emission, check which ships produce most CO2, and any other of the given parameters that may affect CO2 emission.

 ### Methodology
 1. Imported a Kaggle dataset into Power BI